medienbaecker/kirby-modules/README.md

   extends: module/changeTemplate
 ```

-## Option
+## Options

-By default, the `module.text` blueprint will be the default.
-You can set another blueprint in your `site/config/config.php`:
+By default, the `module.text` blueprint will be the first option when adding a module.
+You can set it to another blueprint in your `site/config/config.php`:

 ```php
 return [